- You can Disable Connected Standby in Windows if you experience excessive battery drain or if your laptop heats up too much when sleeping.

-Laptops and desktop don’t work quite the same.
+Laptops and desktops don’t work quite the same.
 Maybe Macs do, but I don’t have much experience with these.
 From my experience with all kinds of Windows devices, waking up the PC from sleep always takes a few seconds, at least.

 My desktop is even slower than that, mainly because my monitors take a bit to wake up.
-On my laptop the situation is a bit better, but waking up the device is still not an instant affair.
+On my laptop, the situation is a bit better, but waking up the device is still not an instant affair.
 Also, the battery drain is terrible.
 I don’t think my gaming laptop could last more than two or three days in standby mode.